 Dr. Dallal’s research focuses on the evaluation of lifestyle and hormonal factors as they relate to estrogen-mediated carcinogenesis of the breast, endometrium and ovary.
-Her research centers on the following key areas: endogenous sex steroids with an emphasis on estrogen metabolism; active and sedentary behavior, obesity, and obesity-derived hormones; and, interrelationships between hormones, obesity, physical activity, and cancer risk.
-In addition to exploring health behaviors, their interaction with biology and potential role in cancer prevention, Dr. Dallal is interested in understanding racial/ethnic disparities in cancer incidence and survival.
+Her research centers on the following key areas: endogenous sex steroids with an emphasis on estrogen metabolism; active and sedentary behavior, obesity and obesity-derived hormones, as well as interrelationships between hormones, obesity, physical activity and cancer risk.
+In addition to exploring health behaviors, their interaction with biology and their potential role in cancer prevention, Dr. Dallal is interested in understanding racial/ethnic disparities in cancer incidence and survival.

 Sampson J, Falk R, Schairer C, Moore SC, Fuhrman B, Dallal CM, Brinton LA, Gail MH, Ziegler RG, Hoover RN, Gierach G. Association between estrogen metabolism and breast cancer risk in four cohorts of postmenopausal women.
 Cancer Res 2017; 77(4): 918-925.